Introducing a Breast Cancer Clinical Trial,

 • Unlike other SERMS, (Z)-endoxifen has been shown to impact an enzyme called PKCβ1, which plays a role in regulating cancer cell activity.
 This is thought to enhance the anti-cancer effects of (Z)-endoxifen.

-• (Z)-endoxifen treatment may be a strong enough estrogen, to be used on its own without the need for additional medications.
+• (Z)-endoxifen treatment may be a strong enough estrogen antagonist, to be used on its own or provide additional efficacy when combined with standard therapy.

 Premenopausal Breast Cancer Clinical Trial | Information